 Depending on how much time you have during your layover in Iceland, you may choose to rent a car.

-You will find that the rental car office is in close proximity to the airport and driving is very easy in Reykjavik.
+You will find that the rental car office is near the airport and driving is very easy in Reykjavik.

 Those spending more time 2 or more days in Reykjavik will certainly want a car to get around.

-The rental car agency may try to sell you their GPS system.
+The rental car agency may try to sell you their GPS.

 While useful, we found it quite buggy.
 If you have access to Google Maps on your phone, you may find it easier to navigate.